1kmHQ/Book/06-zone-blueprint.md

 > **[Figure 6.3: Zone Lifecycle Stages]**
 > *Visual showing progression from Seed to Pilot to Growth to Maturity to Expansion, with criteria at each stage*

 **Zones give us geography.
 But how do we make decisions when geography isn't enough?
-We need principles — the constitutional core.
-That's Chapter 7.**
+We need principles — that's Chapter 7.**

 ---